-- Cadastre Online is a subscriber only service supported by Digimap Limited and allows authorised users to access the Cadastre land and property records and view digital images of property conveyance documents (or property "deeds") and property plans registered at H.M.
+- The Cadastre LAPIS Online service is a subscriber only service supported by Digimap Limited allowing authorised users to access the Cadastre register and view digital images of property conveyance documents (or property "deeds") and property plans registered at H.M.
 Greffe.
 For further information on how to apply for authorised access to the online service please contact us.

 Building Permit Tracker

 - New and existing building permits are regularly monitored by Cadastre and we will periodically write to property owners to check on the status of approved building works.
 If you receive a building permit letter from us please either contact us or update your status online using Building Permit Status Tracker

 Tax on Real Property 2020 - Changes to the frequency of payments by Direct Debit

 Property owners paying by Direct Debit are advised that the frequency of instalments will change from quarterly to monthly collections with effect from March 2020.

 Customers electing to pay by Direct Debit will therefore now have 10 monthly instalments deducted from their bank accounts, collected from March to December inclusive, replacing the previous arrangement of 4 quarterly instalments in March, June, September and December.

 Additionally, payments will now be collected on or immediately after the 28th of each month.

 - To view answers to our FAQs or for any queries relating to records of property ownership, TRP assessments or payments please follow this link

 - For queries relating to TRP appeals please follow this link